Anti-globalization movement: Appropriateness of the term

-Nationalist opposition against globalization
+Nationalist opposition to globalization

 The term "anti-globalization" does not distinguish the international leftist anti-globalization position from a strictly nationalist anti-globalization position.
 Many nationalist movements, such as the French National Front, Austrian Freedom Party, the Italian Lega Nord, the Greek Golden Dawn or the National Democratic Party of Germany are opposed to globalization, but argue that the alternative to globalization is the protection of the nation-state.
 Other groups, influenced by the Third Position, are also classifiable as anti-globalization.
-However, their overall world view is rejected by groups such as Peoples Global Action and anti-fascist movements such as antifa.
+However, their overall worldview is rejected by groups such as Peoples Global Action and anti-fascist movements such as Antifa.
 In response, the nationalist movements against globalization argue that the leftist anti-globalization position is actually support for alter-globalization.